isographlabs/isograph/docs-website/docs/backlog.md

 - Object literals as variables
 - Server support for JSResource
 - Injectable code for @component
+  - Structure the compiler such that the injectable code can live in the React-specific CLI layer
 - Isograph dev tools
 - Experiment with context and JSX for @component
 - Vue/Svelte/etc. integration